-You can use our “live chat” feature (see the bottom of this page), call us at 301-468-2267 or email us and we will respond promptly.
+You can reach us by phone (301-468-2267) or email and we will respond promptly.
 We love talking with prospective camp parents and want to hear from you.
 Our office hours are typically 9:00 a.m. and 5:00 p.m.
 (EST).
 We are also happy to come to you and meet at your home –we actually find this is a terrific way to ensure some familiarity with our senior staff and answer any questions you and your child may have.

 Can I come up and visit camp?

 We’d love to have you visit camp during one of our scheduled tours over the course of the year.
 Click here to view tour dates and schedule yours now!

 It is important to us that you feel comfortable and not pressured into making a decision.
 At the same time we do want you to know that space is limited and our returning camper ratio is high.
 Spaces are filled on a first-come, first-served basis, and some of our programs fill as early as Fall of the preceding year.

 Do I need to send extra money for canteen?

 No. Camp tuition includes all of the activities your child will participate in at camp.
 All snacks are included at camp.
 Camp apparel can be purchased online by clicking here.